-China’s ZTE applies to suspend ban on buying US technology
+China’s ZTE seeks end to ban on buying American technology

-HONG KONG (AP) — Chinese tech company ZTE says it has applied to the U.S. Commerce Department to suspend a seven-year ban on doing business with U.S. technology exporters.
+HONG KONG (AP) — Chinese technology company ZTE says it has applied to the U.S. Commerce Department asking it to suspend a seven-year ban on it doing business with U.S. technology exporters.

 The company said in a statement late Sunday that it had “formally submitted” a request to the Commerce Department’s Bureau of Industry and Security for a “stay of the Denial Order.”

-It added that it sent the bureau “supplemental information” following the ban, though it didn’t give any details in the brief statement.
+It said it sent the bureau “supplemental information” following the ban.
+It gave no details in its brief statement.

-ZTE Corp., which makes smartphones and telecom equipment, was slapped with the ban last month in a case involving exports of telecom gear to Iran and North Korea.
+ZTE Corp., which makes smartphones and telecoms equipment, was hit with the ban last month in a case involving exports of telecom gear to Iran and North Korea.
+The company has said that the ban threatens its existence by cutting off access to U.S. suppliers of key components like microchips.

 Most Read Business Stories